Go With God.

 Go and Make disciples: There’s no such thing as a Christian that’s not on the mission to go and make disciples.
 Every Christian, not just leaders, can share the gospel and help the lost even if we each do it in unique ways.
 We provide resources (Go With God Study Series) and teaching to help spread the gospel person by person until the whole world hears the word.

 Of all nations: We participate in an international fellowship (Disciples Today) and we value all people as God’s beloved.
-We intentionally invest in international and multicultural leadership and growth.
-We strive to keep a broad perspective of the world we are commissioned to save by the power of the resurrection.
+We desire to build a diverse congregation in the Lansing area.

 4) We are a discipling church.